jacqpat/Microsatellites_detection_pipeline_with_TRF_and_HipSTR/README.md

 Depending on scenario, HipSTR require different set of parameters and options.
 Please refer to their documentation for further information.
 In our case, we used De Novo stutter estimation + STR calling with De Novo allele generation.

 `HipSTR --bam-files [TXT] --fasta [REF] --regions [BED] --str-vcf [OUT]`

+For ease of use in the next steps, we create a TSV genotypes matrix from the VCF with `AD_vcf2tsv.sh`.

+### STEP C: Select Samples and Microsatellites

+Once we have a genotype matrix, we calculate the missing rates of each sample and locus with `BA_microsats_absence.py`.
+Using those values, we can keep only samples with enough information to be useful.
+In our case, we removed all samples with more than 80% missing values, and then we ran `BA_microsats_absence.py` again.
+We noted the chromosome and position of Microsatellites with the fewest missing rates, saved in a new TSV file.
+In our case, we kept only Microsatellites for which we had informations in at least 75% of our samples.

+We can now manually remove the bad samples from the genotype matrix, and use it with the new TSV file to create a third and final matrix with `BB_keep_selected_microsats.py`.